After the election, we need more bridge builders and fewer slick marketeers…

 If this rate of change were to remain stable then it is not unreasonable to suggest that there will never be unification.
 But of course we know that the pace and nature of demographic change cannot be predicted with any confidence.

-Those expecting that change to happen of its own accord or expecting the folly of their unionist opponents to deliver it for them through their mistakes (Brexit was commonly cited as a milestone not just to unity but the end of the UK as a whole).
+Those expecting this change to happen of its own accord or the folly of their unionist opponents to deliver it for them via serial mistakes (Brexit was commonly cited as a milestone not just to unity but the end of the UK as a whole) are deluded.

-If nationalists really do want political unity (and it’s not clear from the data all do), they will need to develop a different kind of political discourse, that brings a form of tolerance into their own domestic political space that was not there before.
+If nationalists really do want political unity (and it’s not clear from the data that all do), they need to develop a different kind of political discourse, one that brings a form of tolerance into their own domestic political space that was not there before.

 The problem with clever marketing

 One of the things that gets said a lot is “a United Ireland must be close because look at how much we are talking about it?”
-But then you have to ask the follow up question which is are we really talking about it with a view to any practical reality?
+But then you have to ask the follow up question which is are we really talking about it with any view to it being a practical reality?

-For sure we’re not talking about much else.
+For sure, we’re not talking about much else.
 But there is no indication (see the chart above) that it is having any real world effect.
-If Unionism is losing its appeal, there’s no evidence that a United Ireland is in play as an alternative.
+If Unionism is losing its appeal (and it is), there’s no evidence that a United Ireland is in play as an alternative.

-Through the denudation of professionalised local journalism we now lack the means (or perhaps the curiosity) to probe the substance of memes like border polls or even Brexit (equally loved and despised journalists everywhere) that write themselves.
+Through the denudation of professionalised local journalism we now lack the means (or perhaps the curiosity) to probe memes like border polls or even Brexit (equally loved and despised journalists everywhere) that lead to stories that write themselves.

-Our quotidian understanding of these matters relies on the casual passing on of controversial tropes rather than through any deeper understanding of what’s actually going on.
-The latest Oireachtas report on the matter offers an important insight.
+Our quotidian understanding of these matters relies on the casual passing on of controversial tropes rather than from any deeper understanding of what’s actually going on.
+The latest Oireachtas report on the matter offers an important insight here.

-Of its 15 recommendations only the first two contain an element of substance, and these derive not from the work of the Committee On The Implementation Of The Good Friday Agreement, but Shared Island Unit commissioned research from 2022.
+Of its 15 recommendations only the first two contain any element of substance, and these derive not from the work of the Committee On The Implementation Of The Good Friday Agreement, but Shared Island Unit research commissioned in 2022.

 The rest of the recommendations read like motions from the People’s Front of Judea.
 With the exception of recommendations 1 and 2, which are entirely practical and sensible and not at all conditional on constitutional change, the report says nothing.